-Asian stocks follow Wall St up, silver eases off high
+Global stocks follow Wall St up, silver eases off high

 “The sound of more stimulus, which tends to raise all boats, was music to the market’s ears,” said Stephen Innes of Axi in a report.

-India’s Sensex opened up 2% at 49,585.51.
-New Zealand retreated while Singapore and Bangkok rose.
-Jakarta was little-changed.

-Silver declined after jumping at one point to its highest level in eight years.
-Silver for March delivery shed 55 cents, or 1.9%, to $28.86 per ounce in London.

-Last week, messages on the Reddit forum WallStreet Bets and other places on social media encouraged small investors to buy silver.
+Last week, messages on social media encouraged small investors to buy silver.
 It shot up Monday, but many online investors said it wasn’t them bidding up the price.

 Smaller traders are learning “the silver market is much bigger than some of the small cap stocks they have been trading,” said Edward Moya of Oanda in a report.
 “Silver coin purchases and call option bets are not enough of a driver to send silver prices skyrocketing to record high levels.”

-Also Tuesday, Australia’s central bank left its key interest rate unchanged at 0.1% and extended a bond purchase program through September.
+Sydney’s S&P-ASX 200 gained 1.5% to 6,762.60 after Australia’s central bank left its key interest rate unchanged at 0.1% and extended a bond purchase program through September.
 The bank said the job market exceeded expectations.

 Investors bid up stocks heading into 2021 in expectation the rollout of coronavirus vaccines would allow global business and travel to return to normal.
 That optimism has been dented by infection spikes and disruptions in vaccine deliveries.